MLS This Week: A look at the youth movement; battle of 2-0s

 Marco Farfan is not only wrapping up his senior year in high school, he's got a gig on the side that keeps him pretty busy, too.

 The 18-year-old defender is the first homegrown player developed by the Portland Timbers' academy system.
-This past weekend he became the youngest player to start for the team when the Timbers visited the LA Galaxy.
+Last weekend he became the youngest player to start for the team when the Timbers visited the LA Galaxy.

 ''I don't think a kid can dream something better than this debuting, playing 90 minutes and getting a clean sheet with the guys out there,'' Farfan said afterward. ''It was just fantastic.''

-Note: This story has been corrected from an earlier version to show that Portland beat the Galaxy 1-0 instead of 2-0.